shenwei356/taxonkit/doc/docs/usage.md

                                        suffix (default "rank")
   -R, --miss-taxid-repl string         replacement string for missing taxid -a, --output-ambiguous-result        output one of the ambigous result
+      --prefix-C string                prefix for cellular root, used along with flag -P/--add-prefix (default "d__")
       --prefix-K string                prefix for kingdom, used along with flag -P/--add-prefix (default "K__")
       --prefix-S string                prefix for subspecies, used along with flag -P/--add-prefix (default "S__")
       --prefix-T string                prefix for strain, used along with flag -P/--add-prefix (default "T__")
+      --prefix-a string                prefix for acellular root, used along with flag -P/--add-prefix (default "d__")
-      --prefix-c string                prefix for class, used along with flag -P/--add-prefix (default "c__") --prefix-f string                prefix for family, used along with flag -P/--add-prefix (default "f__")
+      --prefix-c string                prefix for class, used along with flag -P/--add-prefix (default "c__") --prefix-d string                prefix for domain, used along with flag -P/--add-prefix (default "d__")
+      --prefix-f string                prefix for family, used along with flag -P/--add-prefix (default "f__")
       --prefix-g string                prefix for genus, used along with flag -P/--add-prefix (default "g__")